Understanding the Emerging Managed Office Market

 Understanding the legal framework.

-Landlord - You will receive Rent & SC payments as normal.
-If you've agreed to furnish the space first, then you can potentially increase the rental expectations, in order to return your CAPEX investment.
+Landlord - Receive Rent & SC payments as normal.
+If they've agreed to furnish the space first, then they can potentially expect increased rental contributions, in order to return initial CAPEX investment improvements.

-Other management companies might ask the client to sign the lease directly and an addendum will be created in the lease, referencing the management company.
-The appended document will reference the management companies obligations to the client.
+Other management companies might ask the client to sign the lease directly with the landlord and an addendum will be created in the lease, referencing the management companies contracted services.
+The appended document will reference the management companies obligations to the client and their fee's.

 The traditional sub 10,000sqft office world is changing, will you be ready to meet it head on?